 Like many rural African American churches during Reconstruction, Tolson’s Chapel established a cemetery.
 In the late 1800s and early 1900s, municipal cemeteries often segregated burials by race or excluded African American burials altogether.
 Even as some African Americans challenged these policies, they also created their own cemeteries where they – not whites – could control their final resting place.
 The Tolson’s Chapel congregation purchased the land surrounding the church for $75 in 1883.
 However, they may have started using this land as a cemetery several years before that.
 The cemetery contains the graves of Union Army veteran Wilson Middleton, people who witnessed the Battle of Antietam (September 17, 1862), and many who were instrumental in founding and sustaining both the church and the schools in Tolson’s Chapel.

 The Tolson’s Chapel congregation remained active through the early 1900s.
 Starting in the 1950s, the number of members declined as African Americans moved out of Sharpsburg.
 The church was deconsecrated in 1998, two years after the death of Virginia Cook, the last surviving member.
 Preservation efforts began in 2000.
 The non-profit Friends of Tolson’s Chapel currently owns the building, which is open to the public.
-Tolson’s Chapel was listed in the National Register of Historic Places in 2008.
+Tolson’s Chapel was listed in the National Register of Historic Places in 2008 and designated a National Historic Landmark in January of 2021.
+Tolson's Chapel is owned and managed by Friends of Tolson’s Chapel.